GoogleChrome/developer.chrome.com/site/en/blog/high-definition-css-color-guide/index.md

 capability of displays grew faster than CSS, now CSS is here to catch up.

 There's much more than just "more colors" too.
-By the end of this article you'll be able to specify more colors, enhance gradients, and pick color spaces and color gamuts for a task they excel at.
+By the end of this article you'll be able to specify more colors, enhance gradients, pick the color space and color gamut for a task they excel at.

 ### What is a color gamut?